patriceguyot/ComposeSiren/README.md

 You can **download the plugin directly** with this [link][2].

 You'll find [here][3] more info on how to use the plugin with Ableton Live.

-### Development

-ComposeSiren is developed on top of the **JUCE** frameworks.
-You can find more infos about it there: http://www.juce.com.

-ComposeSiren is currently built on macOS as a 64-bit VST3, and currently tested on Ableton Live.

 ### Version history: